-How to Make a Department Organizational Chart
+How to Make a Department Chart?

 Department organizational charts are typically structured in a pyramid shape.
 It is commonly arranged according to rank or hierarchy with the department head at the top.
 Arrows or lines are used to connect human resources to their manager or supervisor.
 Org charts are made to simplify and identify the key players within a department.

-These flowcharts are made to group together individuals with the similar functions, management, and allocation of responsibilities.
+These flowcharts are made to group together individuals with similar functions, management, and allocation of responsibilities.
 Breaking down the operational structure will let the department staff, workers, and groups work efficiently together while making hard work morals and approaches.
 If you are tasked to make your department's organizational chart outline and format, refer to the statements below to guide you through the process and requirements of making it.

 1. Decide on a Structural Outline

 Department organizational charts are made through the brilliant use of space and layout.
 Decide on the overall outline and hierarchy of the chart.
 It must be designed correctly to promote the effective flow of elements.
 You can always look up for references from established company organizational charts.
 It really pays to do research and study the overall task before proceeding with the design specifics.

 Now that you have the outline of the chart, proceed to collect all the information to be placed within the layout.
 Gather all the names with the corresponding positions and ranks.
 This management information can be obtained through the help of a human resources officer.
 All the names should be spelled correctly to avoid misinformation.

 Department charts used in marketing, finance, hospitals/public health, hotel, restaurant management industries, etc. Design them appropriately to achieve coherence and clarity.
 An overload of design and content might lead to confusion, thus, it's always better to have a clean design.

 4. Use Boxes and Lines to Highlight the Flow